Understanding Autism Organizations and Their Impact

 Support for the Neurodiversity Paradigm

-The neurodiversity movement promotes the idea that differences in brain function, including autism, are natural variations rather than conditions that need correction.
+The neurodiversity movement promotes the idea that neurological differences, including autism, are natural variations.
 Organizations committed to neurodiversity work to:

 Advocacy groups that truly support autistic people focus on: